CHEF-FLAMINGO/30-DAYS-OF-DATA-SETS/README.md

 Screenshots of results

-💡 Goal:
+💡 GOAL:
 To strengthen my understanding of data manipulation, querying, and storytelling using real-world datasets.

-🛠️ Tools & Technologies:
+🛠️ TOOLS AND TECHNOLOGIES:

 SQL (Azure Data Studio)